palantirnet/federated-search-react/README.md

 **Note**: Cypress is testing the following path, to run the test suites: `http://localhost:3000`.
 This is set at `cypress.json` in the root folder.

+For more information on Cypress, see here: https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html#Cypress-Can-Be-Simple-Sometimes

 ## Code quality

 ### Linting